datajtext/DataJournalismTextbook/Modules/GroupBy/group_by_with_agate.md

 # Group By

-Like many newsrooms, reporters at St. Louis Public Radio heard the anecdote that violent crime goes up when the weather gets hot.
+Like many newsrooms, reporters at St. Louis Public Radio heard the common story that violent crime goes up when the weather gets hot.

 Brent Jones, a visual data journalist there, worked with a reporter and editor to find out.

 "We were looking for a summer story, and have talked about putting more of a focus on gun violence," he said.

 To do the story, Jones needed three things: police data, weather data, and knowing how to Group By.
+With data from the St. Louis Police Department, daily high temperature data from the National Weather Service, [the rest was just doing the analysis](https://github.com/stlpublicradio/2018-05-31-crime-and-heat-analysis/blob/master/crimes-and-heat.ipynb).

 When they were done, they found the anecdotes were true: [crime in St. Louis does indeed edge higher when the temperature gets hotter](http://news.stlpublicradio.org/post/warm-weather-worries-st-louis-when-temperatures-rise-crime-often-follows#stream/0).

 ### The nut graph

 Group By is one of the most basic, and most critical, skills in data analysis.
 It takes any number of things and groups them together by some common element.
-Imagine, if you will, you had a bag of Skittle candy spilled out on the table in front of you.
+Imagine, if you will, you had a bag of Skittles candy spilled out on the table in front of you.
 Group By takes the yellow ones and puts them in a pile, and the green ones, and the purple ones, and so on.

+The term Group By comes from databases -- specifically the Structured Query Language (SQL) command GROUP BY -- but it has analogues in every analysis platform out there.

 In this module, you'll learn: